eetoeg/rust-ebooks-jp/README.md

 ## Author

-Hi, I'm NOT Artur!
+This was made possible by [Artur's repository](https://github.com/Artur-Sulej/rust-ebooks).
 Feel free to connect with him on [LinkedIn](https://www.linkedin.com/in/artursulej/) if you'd like to chat him about Rust, open source or anything tech-related! (credits to him)